khalilliu/awesome-github-repos/data.md

 *   [chunkangwong/miro-clone](https://github.com/chunkangwong/miro-clone) - This is a Miro clone, built with Next.js, shadcn/ui, convex, and liveblocks, following the tutorial by Code with Antonio.

-*   [drl990114/MarkFlowy](https://github.com/drl990114/MarkFlowy) - A markdown editor, which is lighter, smarter and purer. 一个 Markdown 编辑器，但是更轻快、更智能、更纯粹。
+*   [drl990114/MarkFlowy](https://github.com/drl990114/MarkFlowy) - A cross platform Markdown editor, but it is lighter, smarter, and purer. 一个跨平台 Markdown 编辑器，但是更轻快、更智能、更纯粹。

 *   [mountain-loop/yaak](https://github.com/mountain-loop/yaak) - The most intuitive desktop API client.
 Organize and execute REST, GraphQL, WebSockets, Server Sent Events, and gRPC 🦬